 During his undergraduate studies in Chicago, IL, David formed and directed a professional ensemble, Con Brio Chamber Singers, that premiered new works and performed live, radio-recorded concerts.
 He also conducted ensembles at The Moody Church and conducted the Moody Oratorio Chorus and the Moody Chorale at MBI, with which he traveled extensively throughout four continents.

-Mr. Hahn holds the Bachelor of Music degree in Voice and Sacred Music from Moody Bible Institute in Chicago, and the Master of Music degree in Conducting from the Eastman School of Music where he was a recipient of the Edith H Babcock and Herman Genhart Choral Conducting scholarships.
-Mr. Hahn has furthered his conducting training at the CCM Opera Bootcamp, Wintergreen Conductor’s Summit, and Chorus America Conducting Academy).
+David holds the Bachelor of Music degree in Voice and Sacred Music from the Moody Bible Institute in Chicago, and the Master of Music degree in Conducting (Choral) from the Eastman School of Music where he was a recipient of the Edith H. Babcock and Herman Genhart Choral Conducting scholarships.
+David currently studies with Eugene Rogers at U-M and has previously studied both choral and orchestral conducting with William Weinert and Brad Lubman (Eastman), Mark Gibson (CCM Opera Bootcamp), Victor Yampolsky and Erin Freeman (Wintergreen Conductor’s Summit), and David Hayes, Lucinda Carver, and Duain Wolfe (Chorus America Conducting Academy).